rkb9878/nginx/MYSQL.md

         mysql -u username -h mysql_server_ip -p

-**You can connect with other software like DBEAVER or WorkBench or Xampp**
+**You can also connect with other software like DBEAVER or WorkBench or Xampp**